 - It is not as fast in terms of CPU processing speed.

 - It has as much memory as a traditional PC or laptops, which definitely very low.

 - There is no built-in analog to digital conversion on the GPIO pins like there is an Arduino.

 - Only HDMI CEC for remotes unless you want to build your own IR receiver

-The success of the Raspberry Pi has two important implications for the future:
+The success of this technology has two important implications for the future:

 - It’s a harbinger for the prowess of the IoT.